DigiKlausur/digiklausur.github.io/_sources/about.rst.txt

 using Jupyter Notebook.

 .. figure:: images/e2x-exam-users.png
+   :align: center

    The number of students taking electronic examinations.

 We switched to a more scalable system and deployed JupyterHub on Kubernetes where we can always spin up more nodes if needed.
 Thanks to `Zero to JupyterHub <https://zero-to-jupyterhub.readthedocs.io/>`_ which provides a step-by-step instruction on how to deploy Jupyter Hub on Kubernetes.
 Nevertheless, we heavily modify the configuration to meet our requirements especially.
 The Kubernetes cluster is deployed locally on FB02 OpenStack Hochschule Bonn-Rhein-Sieg.
+For more details on our JupyterHub deployment, please see :ref:`this page <e2x-jupyterhub>`.

 Not only do we provide the JupyterHub server for examinations, but also we provide similar servers for the students to work on their assignments.
 We also do not want the students using different libraries,